UCL/research-computing-with-cpp/session04/01Background.md

 ### The supercomputer league table

 [TOP500](http://top500.org) maintains a list of the fastest supercomputers.
-In November 2014, the fastest supercomputer was Tianhe-2 (MilkyWay-2), a supercomputer developed by China’s National University of Defense Technology.
+In November 2014, the fastest supercomputer was Tianhe-2 (MilkyWay-2), a supercomputer developed by China's National University of Defense Technology.

 Tianhe-2 runs Linux and is reported to have:

 - 3,120,000 cores
-- 1,024,000 GB memory!
+- 1,024,000 GB of memory!
 - a performance of 33.86 petaflop/s (quadrillions of calculations per second)

 At UCL, you can get access to systems including: